ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 This tells SQL Server Management Studio to display all the objects that have the word `Country` in their name.

+<a id="33"></a>
+## Working with Azure SQL
+For SSMS 17.2 and above you can enable Multi-Factor Authentication in Azure SQL Database, more details here:
+[Configure Multi-Factor Authentication in Azure SQL Database]

 <a id="reference"></a>
 Reference:
  - [Free Course: SQL Server Management Studio Shortcuts & Secrets](https://sqlworkbooks.com/course/sql-server-management-studio-shortcuts-secrets/) (by Kendra Little)